 On all aircraft, the front end of the engine crankshaft shall be covered with a rounded spinner or safety nut.
 A spinner with a flat, oval, or Allen (hex) head of at least 3/16-inch diameter on the front fulfills this requirement.
 The use of a spinner of any size in Quickie 500 or Sport Quickie shall not be considered streamlining of the engine.

 7.5.
 Propeller

 Propellers shall be fixed-pitch, with two (2) blades of equal length, area, and shape.
-Metal propellers are prohibited.
-Where wood is the material specified, the propeller shall be made from a single piece of wood.
+Metal or wood propellers are prohibited.